emsr888-source/Unscroller/APP_LAUNCH_COMPLETE.md

 ---

-**Your Creator Mode apps are now running with maximum content blocking! 🚀**
+**Your Unscroller apps are now running with maximum content blocking! 🚀**

 **Test the blocking by trying to access home pages on any platform - they should all be blocked while essential features remain available.**